sywang-20/coding-test/README.md

 4.knn(to do)

 test knn and pay attention to data normalization(make some comparisons) since distance function is used and knn is sensitive to scale

+## Part 2: Classification

+data_preparation_for_classification.ipynb: create new dataset according to the value of PM2.5 to test classification algorithms